tjheslin1/sunday-arcana-recruitment/doc.md

 ## Ranger

-### Natural explorer
+### Gifted navigator

 _Prerequisite: at least one recruited follower_
 <div style='margin-top:0px'></div>

-A follower of yours has been taught a deeper appreciation of the surrounding natural environment.
+A follower of yours has been bestowed a deeper appreciation of the surrounding natural environment.

 With this guidance they are an ideal candidate as navigator of their party.

-The challenge rating of any Exploration adventures this follower takes part in is decreased by 1.
+The challenge rating of Exploration-based adventures this follower takes part in is decreased by 1.

 ## Rogue